Monthly Market Update — Danielle Taylor

 SINGLE FAMILY RESIDENTIAL:

-Multiple offer situations are down 6% year-over year, but up 43% April vs. March!
+• Multiple offer situations are down 3.9% year-over year, but up 35.7% May vs. April!
+You might recall that multiple offer situations were also up 43% in April versus March, so this is an interesting and seemingly persistent trend.
 While multiple offers are not a required disclosure in our MLS, they are heavily influenced by positioning in the market from the outset, as well as by area and town, so be sure to watch our monthly stats videos on YouTube for more insight!

-As we’ve said before, it’s critical for sellers to price and position your home correctly from the outset.
+• As we’ve said before, it’s critical for sellers to price and position your home correctly from the outset.
 What does that mean?
 Follow the recent comparable sales and trends for your specific neighborhood and follow your trusted agent’s guidance on staging and making your home as attractive as possible to buyers.
-If you think selling is in your future, please don’t hesitate to contact me to discuss your options (and be sure to watch my video, Top 10 Things that are Irrelevant when Pricing an Outer Banks Property)!
+If you think selling is in your future, please don’t hesitate to contact me to discuss your options (and be sure to watch my latest seller video, Relevant vs. Irrelevant: What Actually Adds Value to your Home)!

-For our buyers, keep in mind that if you’re waiting for a price reduction on your dream home, there’s a good chance that others are, too, and you might still wind up in multiple offers on a home that’s been on the market a while (it does happen and we experienced this phenomenon recently!).
-For more food for thought, watch my latest buyer video, What Should I Offer on an Outer Banks Home?.
+• For our buyers, keep in mind that if you’re waiting for a price reduction on your dream home, there’s a good chance that others are, too, and you might still wind up in multiple offers on a home that’s been on the market a while (it does happen and we experienced this phenomenon recently!).
+Now that multiple offer situations are on the uptick, it might be a good time to watch my video Multiple Offers in OBX?
+Don’t Panic!

 Now, let's look at month-over-month:

-Median sale price for all Residential property sold in the month of April was $750.000, up 13.6% versus March.
+• Median sale price for all Residential property sold in the month of May was $743,400, flat (down less than 1%) versus April.

 RESIDENTIAL LOTS AND LAND:

-April residential land sales dollars were up 5% versus March.
+• May residential land sales dollars were down 7% versus April.

 inventory analysis

-4 of those listings has already closed as of 4/30; 2 of those were cash transactions, and 1 was a disclosed multiple offer situation (as a reminder, disclosure of multiple offers is not required by our MLS).
+• 6 of those listings has already closed as of 5/31; 2 of those were cash transactions, and none disclosed a multiple offer situation (as a reminder, disclosure of multiple offers is not required by our MLS).

 Inventory Analysis by Area YTD 2026